Reginald D. Hunter

-Early life and family
+Early life

-Hunter was born in Albany, Georgia, the youngest of nine.
+Reginald Darnell Hunter was born on March 26, 1969, in Albany, Georgia, the youngest of nine.

 He undertook an acting internship in Jackson, Mississippi, at age 20.
-His mother died in 2004.

-Whilst appearing as a guest on Richard Herring's Leicester Square Theatre Podcast in 2018, Hunter revealed that he has a daughter, then aged 16, whom he had met for the first time in 2016.
+Career

-Stand-up comedy
+Stand-up

 Having initially travelled to the UK at the age of 27 as a summer student at the Royal Academy of Dramatic Art, Hunter became a comedian after performing his first comedy set as a dare, for which he received £100.
 Realising that he enjoyed performing comedy, and that it might be profitable, he turned his attention from acting to stand-up.

 In 2006 and 2008, Hunter participated in Project X Presents events.
 In 2013 he toured Ireland with his show In the Midst of Crackers.

 Hunter often uses variations of the term "nigga" in the titles of his shows.
-Reginald D Hunter: Pride & Prejudice... & Niggas attracted some controversy, and the poster was banned from the London Underground.
+In 2006, Reginald D Hunter: Pride & Prejudice... & Niggas attracted some controversy, and the poster was banned from the London Underground.
 His tour with Steve Hughes, called Trophy Nigga, played 55 venues around the UK, but not all the venues used the tour title.
 Hunter joked that this was because promoters didn't like the word "trophy".

 In April 2013, Hunter performed at an engagement for the Professional Footballers' Association.
 Following the event, PFA chairman Clarke Carlisle accused Hunter of racism, as he had used the word "nigger" during his set.
 Carlisle also said that some of those present had found Hunter's material "highly offensive".
 In response, Hunter posted to his Facebook page many photos of himself taken after his set with people attending the event, with most smiling.

+Reviewing Hunter's 2024 stand-up tour in The Standard, Bruce Dessau wrote that Hunter "moves elegantly from big topic to big topic, concisely skewering each subject", describing him as "a truly talented comedian".
+Writing in the Edinburgh Evening News, Kevin Quinn described Hunter in his most recent performances as "still not for the faint-hearted and easily offended," commenting that "he does seem a lot more reflective in middle-age".